sentclose/sentc-docs/docs/guide/e2ee/group.md

 @tab Rust
 In the rust version there are two different functions to call.
-Data are the group data to decrypt and res will signal if you need to fetch more keys for the user.
+Data is the group of data to decrypt, and res will signal if you need to fetch more keys for the user.
 This can happen if the device of the user missed a key rotation and the group invite was done by the new keys of the user.
-In this case, just finish the key rotation on this device.
+In this case, finish the key rotation on this device.

-The 2nd function will then decrypt the group keys when the user got all keys.
+The second function will then decrypt the group keys when the user got all keys.

 ````rust
 use sentc::keys::StdUser;